Asbestos removal from garage roofs

 Conclusively, you must dispose of the waste in line with the Hazardous Waste Regulations 2005, which implies double bagging of all the asbestos into polythene and disposing it of at registered and approved sites.

-We can help with asbestos removal from garage roofs, if you need any more advice, or a professional to remove any asbestos, call our customer services on 01903 297818 or fill in our contact form and we’ll be able to help you further.
+We provide asbestos garage removal services for clients across the UK.
+If you need any more advice, or a professional to remove any asbestos from your shed or garage, call our customer services on 01903 297818 or fill in our contact form today and we’ll be able to help you further.